Invasive cervical cancer: Patterns of recurrence and posttreatment surveillance

 - Section Editor – Gynecologic Oncology

 Despite screening programs that have dramatically reduced the incidence of cervical cancer in the United States, cervical cancer is the fourth most common cancer in women worldwide .
-Squamous cell carcinoma (SCC) accounts for approximately 80 percent of cervical cancers, while adenocarcinoma accounts for 15 percent, and adenosquamous carcinoma for 3 to 5 percent; neuroendocrine or small cell carcinomas infrequently originate in the cervix.
+Squamous cell carcinoma (SCC) accounts for approximately 80 percent of cervical cancers, while adenocarcinoma accounts for 15 percent, and adenosquamous carcinoma for 3 to 5 percent; neuroendocrine or small cell carcinomas are rare.
 (See "Invasive cervical cancer: Epidemiology, risk factors, clinical manifestations, and diagnosis".)

 Posttreatment surveillance after primary curative therapy for cervical cancer is uniformly recommended, although its effectiveness is not well studied.
 The main goal of surveillance is early detection of those recurrences that might be amenable to potentially curative salvage therapy.
 This is most likely with isolated central pelvic recurrences.